 There are a few things that you need to keep in mind.
 This will help many users.

 The first thing is to keep the post tab open and do the procedure in the new tab.
 Sometimes, when you try to publish/update the post, it might not be saved and will give you an error saying “The page took too much time to load” or similar.

 Therefore, don’t try to exit the page or move to the next page unless the error is solved.
 You can keep the tab open and do the changes in the new tab.
 Once the error is gone, you can try to save/update the post.

 Even though it says “Connection lost.
 Saving has been disabled until you’re reconnected.
 We’re backing up this post in your browser, just in case.”
-We suggest you not to trust the browser.
+I don’t suggest you to trust the browser.
 In some cases, it might not be saved to the browser too.

 You can also copy the post in word document just in case.
 This will help you in having a local backup.
 You can directly use this post if the post is gone.

 Please note that none of this will happen in most cases.
 However, it is always better to take proper precautions.
 You surely don’t want to waste the precious hours that you spent in writing the post.
 Also, it is quite frustrating to write the same post again.
 So, always be careful.